open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

 #### Securely expose your collector

-To receive telemetry from a web application you need to allow the browsers of your end-users to send data to your collector.
+To receive telemetry from a web application you need to allow the browsers of your end users to send data to your collector.
 If your web application is accessible from the public internet, you also have to make your collector accessible for everyone.